PaulKinlan/paul.kinlan.me/content/2017-04-13-defining-web-component-interfaces.markdown

 </figure>

-For me, a large issue is that a README is not a reference and it is not an interface guide, none of which are mandatory meaning that every element is documented differently.
+For me, a large issue is that a README is not a reference and it is not an interface guide and none of which are mandatory, meaning that every element is documented differently.

 Polymer does go a step further.
 Polymer encourages [developers to document their